By Douglas Ahern , 2011, and 2013.

 Tony Price was promoted to National Sales Manager, a position that required a lot of travel with visits to various distributors and trade events..
 A job offer soon came in that gave Price an opportunity to move his family to a warmer climate, and he took it.
 McClintock hired engineers to replace Price and the others that didn't move to Harmony, most notably Bill Layton and Paul Bossert.

-On the service side of the business, Estey named A.J.
-Allen as National Service Manager and opened west coast and east coast service offices.
+On the service side of the business, Estey named Al Allen as National Service Manager and opened west coast and east coast service offices.
 Al Rosenberg was named eastern regional manager, and headed up the east coast office in located Westbury, NY.
 On the west coast, James Evans, an engineer who refused the offer to move to Harmony was rehired as western regional service manager.

 The Last of the Tube Amps

 For 1966, Magnatone came out with a new guitar amplifier line called the Pro Series.
 These amplifiers were designed with hopes of competing directly with Fender.
 They even resembled Fender's line complete with black tolex, silver accents, and a long thin control panel at the top front of the amp.
+This line of amplifiers were sold along side the Custom Amplifiers (M7,M10,M12,M15) and the small budget Starlite amplifiers.
+Production of these amplifiers ended around 1968.

 In January 1969, the trade-name of Magnatone would yet again be part of an asset list in the acquisition (or merger) of Estey by The Programmed Learning Corporation.
 The parent corporation would take a new name, the Electro-Learner Corporation, and Estey Musical Inst.
 Corp. kept its name and was a "division of Electro-Learner, Corp.".
 Major individual shareholders were Arthur Schmoyer (21%), Jay Levine (17%), and both Stan Green and Knazick each with 14% of the newly formed parent corporation.
 Commercial Credit managed to get themselves out of owning enough interest in Estey to really care about it, and that left Levine, Green, and Knazick the freedom to reinstall Stan and Sonny as president and vice-president, just like the old days.
 The merger seemed to have been a deal of trading shares between the two companies, which means that no cash exchanged hands (because there wasn't any!), and this was probably just a way for to keep the ball rolling to set the stage for a stock offering, which occurred in March 1969.